HULKs/hulk/docs/setup/nao_image_and_sdk.md

     For creating the image and SDK, make sure there is at least 100 GB empty disk space available.

-Continue with cloning the `meta-nao` repository:
+Continue by cloning the `meta-nao` repository:

 ```sh
 git clone git@github.com:HULKs/meta-nao